4ykh4nCyb3r/4ykh4nCyb3r.github.io/_posts/2025-12-18-lab03_websockets.md

 ### Mock PR Comment

-The WebSocket handshake at `/chat` is vulnerable to Cross-Site WebSocket Hijacking.
+The WebSocket handshake at `/chat` is vulnerable to `Cross-Site WebSocket Hijacking (CSWSH)`.
 It relies on session cookies but does not validate the `Origin` header or implement CSRF tokens.

 Please restrict the `AllowedOrigins` to our specific domain and implement a CSRF token check during the initial HTTP upgrade request to ensure the connection is being initiated from our own frontend.

 ## 4. The Fix

 **Explanation of the Fix:**
 The primary defense is **Origin Validation**.
 We must check the `Origin` header on the server and only allow connections from our trusted domain.
-Additionally, using **SameSite=Strict** cookies prevents the browser from sending session cookies during cross-site handshakes.
+Additionally, using **SameSite=Lax** cookies prevents the browser from sending session cookies during cross-site handshakes.

 ### Secure Java (Spring Security)